expyriment/dataintegrityfingerprint/README.md

    `PREFIX` be it's official name, converted to lower case letters with nonalphanumeric symbols removed (e.g. "sha256")

-2. For every file `f` in the parent directory of the data:
+2. For every file `f` in the (potentially nested) directory structure below the parent directory of the data:

     a.
 Calculate `h` as the hexadecimal digest (lower case letters) of `Hash(f)` (i.e. the hashed _contents_ of `f`)